%3Aformat(webp)%2F30cc8478-72d2-4808-9bab-6b9b5106e935-ultimasnchwrm-1-.jpeg&w=1920&q=75)

 Juan lives closest to the land.
 He knows every trail, every shortcut, every sound that doesn’t belong.
 As local coordinator, Juan organizes patrols, trains community members, maps threats, and ensures rapid response to incursions.
 He is the human interface between sponsored hectares and what happens on the ground.
 He also connects guests and experts with the project, shares updates, and works directly with the Sinchi Warmis to integrate ecological knowledge and community needs.

 As Director of V Social Foundation, Marie designs the long-term vision: how to scale protection, how to ensure Indigenous leadership, how to prove and communicate real impact.
 She’s responsible for partnerships, reporting, funding mechanisms, and ensuring each initiative delivers measurable results.
-Without Marie, there would be no project.

 As Project Coordinator for South America at V Social, Camilo connects the foundation’s vision with field reality.
 With a background in defending human rights and supporting Indigenous and rural livelihoods, he helped shape this project from its beginnings.
 Camilo built trust with the Sinchi Warmi community, identifying the land to protect and ensuring the project’s roots in local leadership.
 Today, he mentors the team, monitors impact, and safeguards the community-driven approach while linking the initiative with regional and global partners across South America.
 Camilo ensures that passion on the ground gets the structure and support it needs.